Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Models and Fitting

 \section{Models and Fitting}

-We test various models by performing Bayesian inference to fit them to the multiband optical photometry and radio data using \textsc{Redback} \citep{Sarin_redback}.
+We test various models by performing Bayesian inference to fit them to the multiband optical photometry and radio data using \textsc{Redback}\footnote{Version 1.15.1} \citep{Sarin_redback}.
 We use the \textsc{PyMultiNest} sampler \citep{Buchner2014} implemented in \textsc{bilby} \citep{Ashton2019}, and sample in flux density with a Gaussian likelihood.
-We use the default priors implemented in \textsc{Redback} for all models unless otherwise specified; these priors are wide enough that posteriors converging to the edge of the prior is not an issue.
+The priors used are listed in Appendix \ref{sec:priors}.
 We sample the initial time with a uniform prior of up to 20 days before the first observation, and include a host extinction term $A_V$ with a uniform prior between 0 and 2 mag for the optical data.
 A list of the models used is given in Table \ref{tbl:models}.

-The first model used is a evolving blackbody model, which fits the transient by assuming the photospheric temperature and radius both have power-law rises and declines in time.
+The first model used is an evolving blackbody model, which fits the transient by assuming the photospheric temperature and radius both have power-law rises and declines in time.
 The temperature and radius peaks are not assumed to be at the same time.
-While this will not reveal the physics of the LFBOT, it will allow us to characterize the photospheric radius and temperature of the system, which can provide insight into the properties that the more physical models need to have in order to describe the data..
+While this will not reveal the physics of the LFBOT, it will allow us to characterize the photospheric radius and temperature of the system, which can provide insight into the properties that the more physical models need to have in order to describe the data.

 The physical semi-analytic optical models we test can be divided into a few broad classes: SNe, shock cooling, TDEs, and stellar mergers.
 These models were chosen to represent the wide range of phenomena that could potentially explain LFBOTs.
 These models all calculate the bolometric luminosity and photospheric radius of one or more components, and convert that to observed emission by assuming each component is described by a blackbody spectral energy distribution.